cilium/ebpf/readme.md

 important part (the eBPF opcode) anyways.

-## Packaging
+## Packaging and Generating Code
-If you do not want to package the object file with your distribution, you can use the generate program in the util folder, and it will convert the object file into a go file that you can use.
+If you do not want to package the object file with your distribution, you can use the generate program in the util folder (see readme.md in that folder for details), and it will convert the object file into a go file that you can use.

 ## Pinning
 If you want to pin your ebpf objects (this means make them persist, beyond the life of your program) then you will need to mount